irrssue/web-dev-projects/readme.md

-## All the projects I have created while learning
+## All the projects I have worked on while learning